diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 Searching with field names can be effective if you search on a specific and/or hidden field and are looking for precise results.
 You can compare searching on field names as searching on a specific column in a massive Excel spreadsheet.

-🔎 The query needs to be typed in this exact format **fieldname:value**
+🔎 The query needs to be typed in this exact format **fieldname:value** 🔎 Make sure you are using the proper [syntax for mathematical symbols](#math_symbols) when searching with numbers.

 >🔆 &nbsp;Searching on field names is case sensitive:
 >- The **fieldname** needs to be lowercase.